poshitha-ui/nessExpress/README.md

-Cloned and redesigned nessExpress Page, its a logistics site
+Cloned and redesigned the nessExpress Page, it's a logistics site

 core Tech:
 HTML5